afrancey/EDA-Inspector/README.md

 After picking the folder the program will automatically look through the folder for Empatica files and display the results.

 ### Inspecting your Data
 Each signal is broken into four parts and inspected separately.
+The researcher should place boundaries around artifacts found in the signal.
+Pressing the **right arrow key** advances the inspection window to the next portion of the signal.
 The visual inspection screen looks like this:
 ![inspection](https://github.com/afrancey/EDA-Inspector/blob/master/images/inspection.png)

 Components of visual inspection screen: